knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 toward the egg-zone do an about-face and start heading away.
 Getting to the mothership now requires hopping aboard a different type of motor protein, designed to seek the "plus" end of the microtubule instead of the "minus" end.
-And---here's the really smart part---that's exactly what *Wolbachia* does, deftly rejiggering binding sites on its surface to make the switch.
+And&mdash;here's the really smart part&mdash;that's exactly what *Wolbachia* does, deftly rejiggering binding sites on its surface to make the switch.
 If, as Sullivan suspects, the embryo's microtubular reversal is meant to deflect invading parasites, *Wolbachia* does an